dpacgopinath/dpacgopinath.github.io/index.md

 ### Highlights

+* [September 2026] Our paper “Deep Multimodal Fusion for Persuasiveness Prediction” is awarded the ACM ICMI Ten-Year Technical Impact Award Runner-Up Award, to be presented on 5th October 2026 in Napoli, Italy!

+* [July 2026] Following the release of [Interaction Models](https://thinkingmachines.ai/blog/interaction-models/) in May, Thinking Machines Lab releases [Inkling](https://thinkingmachines.ai/news/introducing-inkling/), our open-weights multimodal model trained from scratch.

+* [January 2026] Our paper titled "Over-Searching in Retrieval-Augmented Large Language Models" has been accepted for oral presentation at EACL 2026!

 * [June 2025] Launched new versions of Apple's On-Device and Server Foundation Language Models supporting several new capabilities and languages [[blogpost](https://machinelearning.apple.com/research/apple-foundation-models-2025-updates)]

 * [May 2025] Paper titled "Interleaved Reasoning for Large Language Models via Reinforcement Learning" significantly reduces time to first token and improves accuracy in reasoning tasks [paper](https://arxiv.org/abs/2505.19640)